workjs/workjs/modules/docserver/doc/postgres.md

 ### this.tx.one(sql[, param])
 Perform query with query string sql and parameters param and return first result row.

+### this.tx.only(sql[, param])
+Perform query with query string sql and parameters param and return a single column value from first result row.

 ### this.tx.query(sql, param)
 Perform query with query string sql and parameters param and return result data structure.